chandyego84/olivia-core/README.md

-# ARM8 ISA in Verilog
+# ARM8 Processor in Verilog